Main Content Start

 4 Reasons Why Veterans Choose NorthWest Arkansas Community College

 Transitioning out of the military and seeking a higher education can be a big step for many veterans – a big step in the right direction.
 Combining your military experience with a technical certification or a college degree can be a valuable asset, while at the same time, entering into the college environment can be an adjustment.

 As a veteran and a non-traditional college student, you may have a family to support and perhaps, are coping with physical and mental conditions as a result of your time in the military, making your transition into the classroom challenging.
 But with the right college, staff, faculty and resources, you’ll have the tools to better navigate these challenges.

-Read further to learn more about what makes NWACC military friendly and how committed we are to the success of student veterans.
+Read further to learn more about what makes NWACC military-friendly and how committed the college is to the success of student veterans.